Good formal structures for flat meromorphic connections, III: Irregularity and turning loci: Birational geometry of excellent schemes

 \begin{defn} By a \emph{schematic pair}, we will mean a pair $(X,Z)$ in which $X$ is a scheme and $Z$ is a closed subscheme of $X$.
-We say such a pair is \emph{regular} (and describe it for short as a \emph{regular pair}) if $X$ is regular and $Z$ is a divisor of simple normal crossings on $X$.
-By a \emph{morphism} $f: (X',Z') \to (X,Z)$ of schematic pairs, we will mean a morphism $f: X' \to X$ of schemes for which $f^{-1}(Z) = Z'$.
-In other words, the inverse image ideal sheaf under $f$ of the ideal sheaf $\calI_Z$ defining $Z$ should be the ideal sheaf $\calI_{Z'}$ defining $Z'$. \end{defn}
+We say such a pair is \emph{regular} (and describe it for short as a \emph{regular pair}) if $X$ is regular and $Z$ is a normal crossings divisor on $X$.
+By a \emph{morphism} $f: (X',Z') \to (X,Z)$ of schematic pairs, we will mean a morphism $f: X' \to X$ of schemes for which $f^{-1}(Z) = Z'$; that is, for $\calI_Z$ the ideal sheaf defining $Z$, the inverse image $f^{-1} \calI_Z \cdot \calO_{X'}$ should be the ideal sheaf defining $Z'$. \end{defn}